 The Higher Education Act (HEA) requires that a student maintain satisfactory academic progress (SAP) in the student's program of study to be eligible to receive Title IV funds.
-Logan University students who wish to be considered for financial aid must maintain SAP as set forth in this policy.
+Logan students who wish to be considered for financial aid must maintain SAP as set forth in this policy.
 All trimesters of enrollment, including those in which a student does not receive financial aid, are included in SAP calculations.
-Please note SAP consequences may differ between financial aid eligibility and academic eligibility and is reviewed separately by each of those departments.
+Please note that Financial Aid SAP is a different policy from Academic SAP and is reviewed separately.

 Federal regulation mandates that a student's SAP be measured at least annually.
-A student can lose their eligibility for aid if they are not doing well in classes, if they frequently withdraw from classes and/or if it is taking them a very long time to finish their degree.
+A student can lose their eligibility for aid if they are not doing well in classes, if they frequently withdraw from classes, and/or if it is taking them a very long time to finish their degree.
 It is Logan's policy to review a student's academic performance at the end of each trimester if they are receiving financial aid.

 Based upon federal regulation, SAP is measured in two ways, qualitative and quantitative (pace).
 Qualitative is a measure of a student's grade point average (GPA).
 Quantitative, or pace, measures a student's progress through the program to make certain the student is on track to complete the degree program within the maximum time allowed to receive financial aid.
-These measures apply to students matriculating in all Logan degree and/or preparatory programs.
+These measures apply to students matriculating in all Logan University degree and/or preparatory programs.